Microblading Training Kit: A Comprehensive Guide 2022

 When you’re learning microblading, one of the first things you have to know is how to handle and manage the tools with precision.
 That’s because these hand-held tools play the most essential, yet delicate parts in the procedure.
 But what exactly are these tools you should have in your microblading training kit?

 Golden Ratio Calipers

-The golden ratio calipers in the microblading training kit are for precise brow mapping and keep eyebrows in line with the golden ratio.
-These tools are easy to use and prevent any asymmetry.
+First, we have the golden ratio calipers.
+This tool is used for precise brow mapping.
+It helps you make sure that the eyebrows are in line with the golden ratio and lets you prevent any asymmetry.
 With this tool, you can create an eyebrow perfectly proportioned to your clients’ faces.

 Secondary Numbing Solution

-Secondary numbing solutions are also in the microblading training kit.
-This solution is a top-up to pain management after the treatment has commenced.
-A microblading artist applies the solution to re-numb clients if the treatment continues after the initial numb is beginning to wear off.
+The secondary numbing solution is a top-up to pain management after the treatment has commenced.
+A microblading artist applies the solution to re-numb clients when the initial numb begins to wear off.

 Razor Blade for Sharpening Pencils

-A razor blade is for sharpening the soft pencils for the most delicate possible lines.
+A razor blade is used for sharpening the soft pencils for the most delicate possible lines.